Jason Hellwig

-Jason Scott Hellwig (born 27 September 1971) is a leading Australian sport administrator.
+Jason Scott Hellwig (born 27 September 1971) is an Australian sport administrator.
 He was the chief executive officer of the Australian Paralympic Committee from 2010 to 2015.

-Personal
+Early life

 Hellwig was born on 27 September 1971 in Darwin, Northern Territory.
-He grew up in Darwin and attended Casuarina Secondary College from 1985 to 1988.
+He grew up there and attended Casuarina Secondary College from 1985 to 1988.
 In 2002, he completed a Master of Business Administration at the University of Ballarat.